0jscsshtml/Bricksfree/README.md

 16) Highlight Nestable Elements at Structure Panel.
 17) Highlight All Parent Elements of current Active Element at Structure Panel.
 18) Lorem Ipsum generator for Basic Text and Rich Text Elements.
+19) Disable the outline border of the active element when styling Borders and Box-shadow